NLilley/alacrity-client/README.md

 The project follows a logical and consistent structure to ensure that navigation and discovery are as effortless as possible.
 The main entry point to the application is the main.tsx file, and the majority of client code is located in the `/src` directory.

 #### High-Level `/src` Overview:
-- app: Contains the core data stuctures consumed by the app, as well as all redux slices and the majority of the request/response API code.
+- app: Contains the core data structures consumed by the app, as well as all redux slices and the majority of the request/response API code.
 - controls: Simple, reusable component controls.
 These are pure, testable components which do not require redux interaction.
 - features: Most of the web-apps feature UI components.
 In particular, all of our content "pages" live in this folder.
 If you wish to add another feature to the client, this is most likely where you should include it.
 - services: A home for the underlying services providing functionality to the entire app.
 Currently these are exclusively used for handling signalR data streaming.